People's art gallery: Here's what our readers are creating during the pandemic

-Today we are sharing the sixth week of submissions readers sent to Your Time.
+Today we are sharing the seventh week of submissions readers sent to Your Time.

 We hope you enjoy the art and join in.